cavancook/website/README.md

 ## Overview

-The goal of this homework was to make my site functional and meet all the requirements.
+The goal of this homework was to add features to my site and meet all the requirements.

 ## Discussion